-Dashes: US vs. Uk
+Dashes: US vs. UK

 Dashes: en or em?
 The dash length you use and how to format it depends on your region and style preferences.
 First, the basics: